chef/automate/components/automate-chef-io/content/docs/publish_cookbooks_multiple_servers.md

 implementation.
 {{% /info %}}

-## Publish Cookbook to Multiple Chef servers
+## Publish Cookbook to Multiple Chef Infra Servers

-Publishing to multiple servers uses the `delivery_chef_cookbook` in much the same way as publishing to a single Chef server except you reference multiple Chef server objects through an array.
+Publishing to multiple servers uses the `delivery_chef_cookbook` in much the same way as publishing to a single Chef Infra Server except you reference multiple Chef Infra Server objects through an array.

-In the following example, imagine you have two Chef servers, one in San Francisco and another one in New York.
-Also, assume you have copied the correct `config.rb` and `client_key` files to the build nodes/runners for each Chef server.
+In the following example, imagine you have two Chef Infra Servers, one in San Francisco and another one in New York.
+Also, assume you have copied the correct `config.rb` and `client_key` files to the build nodes/runners for each Chef Infra Server.

 For this particular example, you want the cookbook uploaded at the very end of the workflow pipeline, in the **Functional** phase of the